 The Lava Heron is also known as the Galapagos Heron or Galapagos Striated Heron.
 In appearance they look rather small for a heron, averaging just 2.1kg in weight, and 35cm tall, with males slightly larger than females.
 They have evolved their uniform grey color as camouflage to blend in perfectly with dark grey/black basalt lava rocks where they hunt.
 Other distinctive lava heron features include a short crest on top of their head, yellow/orange eyes, and typically long thin legs.
 Juvenile lava herons can be recognised for their brown colored plumage.

-Lava herons live and nest along lava rock coastlines, saltwater lagoons, and mangrove forests of the Galapagos Islands.
+Lava herons live and nest along lava rock and sand shore lines, saltwater lagoons, and mangrove forests of the Galapagos Islands.
+They occupy intertidal zones where they search for tasty morsels in tidal rock pools.
 They prefer to nest as solitary pairs rather than together as a colony.
-Males are known to be very territorial, chasing away intruders when necessary by raising its short crest
+Males are known to be very territorial, chasing away intruders when necessary by raising its short crest.

 Galapagos lava herons are not big on flying.
 They prefer to stay on the ground and will only fly short distances when necessary.
 It is more common to see them walking or wading in search of food.